tomoya-sasaki/Code_Tips/MacOS/SettingEnvironment.md

 Do not forget to select custom install and **clear the checkbox for Ghostscript**

 ##### Update TexLive
-`sudo tlmgr update --self --all`.
+`sudo tlmgr update --self --all`
 If there is an error, relaunch Terminal.

 ##### Set Japanse Fonts
 Enter the following commands line by line.